4 Value Driven Reasons Your College or University EH&S Program Needs a Gap Assessment

-An EH&S gap assessment can help identify vulnerabilities in your program and ensure your institution isn’t blindsided with an incident or risk that could have been avoided.
+An EH&S gap assessment can help you identify vulnerabilities in your program and ensure that its running in a streamlined manner.
 But let’s back up.
 What is an EH&S program gap assessment?

 What a Gap Assessment Is — and What It’s Not

-A gap assessment is a powerful, low-cost tool performed by an independent third party – it’s an informal process designed to work in partnership with the director of your EH&S program to streamline program components and ultimately ensure the overall health and safety of your campus.
+Rather, a gap assessment is a powerful, low-cost tool performed by an independent third party – it’s an informal process designed to work in partnership with, and on behalf of the director of your EH&S program to streamline program components and ultimately ensure the overall health and safety of your campus community.
 When done correctly, it is tailored to your institution’s needs and operations and configured so that it does not generate a lot of extra work for your EH&S staff.
-Most importantly, findings are a gold mine of information that can unveil opportunities for improvement as well as be used to help focus resources to address program vulnerabilities with the highest risk.
+Most importantly, findings are a gold mine of information that can unveil opportunities for improvement as well as be used to help focus resources towards addressing program vulnerabilities with the highest risk.

 Activity and change are defining elements of academic campuses.
-Some colleges and universities wait until their institution has gone through a big change to have a gap assessment conducted.
-Other institutions periodically conduct a gap assessment to ensure their EH&S program remains up-to-date, compliant, and performing in an optimal manner.
-Below are 4 common changes where any institution would benefit from conducting a gap assessment sooner rather than later.
+Some colleges and universities choose to wait until their institution has gone through a big change to conduct their gap assessment.
+Other institutions periodically conduct a gap assessment to ensure that their EH&S program remains up-to-date, compliant, and performing in an optimal manner.
+Below are 4 common changes where any institution would benefit from conducting a gap assessment.

 Discovering What’s Working

-One of the biggest advantages of the gap assessment process is confirmation of what aspects of your EH&S program are working well, as well as capturing a snapshot of how well your program compares to similar institutions.
+One of the biggest advantages of the gap assessment process is confirmation of aspects of your EH&S program that are working well, as well as capturing a snapshot of how well your program compares to similar institutions.
 A third-party affirmation that current campus efforts are successful helps validate your program and the performance of EH&S staff.

 Providing an Outside Perspective

-Many EH&S directors are well aware of the issues on their campus — they can identify exactly what gaps exist in their program.
-Having that independent report from third-party compliance and safety experts brings a fresh outside perspective and added validation to concerns.
-Institutional leadership or other departments may be more open to ideas presented by a qualified outsider.
+Many EH&S directors are aware of the issues on their campus — they can identify exactly what gaps exist in their program.
+Having a report from an independent third-party compliance and safety expert brings a fresh outside perspective and added validation to concerns.
+Institutional leadership or other departments may also be more open to ideas validated by a qualified outsider.

-In addition to identifying clear gaps, your assessment can also drill down into process improvement needs, weaknesses and the relative risk of those weaknesses.
-This knowledge can help guide your attention and resources to the areas where they are most needed.
+In addition to identifying gaps, your assessment can also drill down into process improvement needs, weaknesses and the risks posed by deficiencies.
+This knowledge can guide your priorities and direct resources to the areas where they are most needed.
 You may, as part of the gap assessment process identify areas in your program where you elect to conduct a detailed audit for improvement and streamlining.